White Pocket Overnight Tour

-- Tour Meetup Location: You will meet at our home in Kanab, UT.
+- Tour Meetup Location: You will meet at our office in Kanab, UT.
 The address will be given in your confirmation email.
-This is a safe place to park your vehicle.
-If you like, you can leave any valuables inside the house.
-Once you arrive, we’ll ask you to load your gear and sign a liability release waiver.
-If you haven’t yet paid in full, we’ll take the remaining payment via cash or credit card.
-Contact us if you are unable to get to the meet-up spot and we’ll make alternate arrangements.
+This is a safe place to park your vehicle and you can leave any valuables inside.
+Once you arrive, you'll load your gear and sign a liability release waiver.
 Las Vegas is the closest major airport to Kanab.
 There is no public transportation to Kanab, so you’ll need your own rental car or private vehicle.
-We recommend that you stay in a hotel in Kanab the evening of your tour.
-There are many good hotels in the area like Hampton Inn, Holiday Inn Express, Comfort Inn & Suites, and the Canyons Botique.

 - Camping Gear: Camping gear rental is $49/person and includes tent, sleeping bag, mattress, pillow, chair, and food.
 Please do not expect luxury camping.
 Our goal on this trip is to maximize your photography, so we spend as little time as possible in camp.
-We’ll camp just a short distance from our vehicle(s).
+We’ll camp next to the vehicle(s) so don't worry about having to carry your gear.
 If you elect to bring your own camping gear, note that cargo space is limited so do not bring too much stuff.

 More Trip Details....

-- Weather Conditions: We can almost always get to White Pocket despite what the weather throws at us.
-The only time we couldn’t get out there was after we got over a foot of snow this past winter.
-We’ll still go even if it’s raining or windy.
-If the weather is truly inclement, your tour guide may suggest you visit an alternate destination.
+- Weather Conditions: We can still access White Pocket even in the most inclement of conditions.
+If the weather is truly ugly, your tour guide may suggest you visit an alternate destination.
 This decision will be made the day of the outing based on the consensus of the group.
 Note that we cannot offer refunds due to weather unless we cannot go out at all.
-Don’t despise inclement weather – that is often when you get the most dramatic photos!
-Just make sure you dress and prepare adequately for the weather.
+Don’t despise bad weather as that is when you can get the most dramatic photos!
+Just make sure you are prepared for the conditions the day of your tour.

-- Hiking / Fitness: You’ll be on the brainrock of White Pocket after a short and sandy 5-10 min walk from the parking lot.
-Once there, we’ll hike a total of 2-3 miles while visiting many of our favorite photo spots.
-We’ll chase the light and take you where you’ll get the best photos.
+- Hiking / Fitness: You’ll be on the brainrock of White Pocket after a short and sandy 5-10 min walk.
+Once there, we’ll hike a total of 2-3 miles while chasing the light and getting you the best photos.
 The hiking is not strenuous, but it is over uneven terrain with some short, steep sections.
 All participants should ensure their fitness level is adequate for this trip.

 - What to Bring: You’ll need to bring any personal toiletries and medications.
 All participants should have a headlight (or flashlight).
 Don’t forget some warm clothes and a hat.
 It’s also a good idea to bring a water bottle (makes things like brushing your teeth much easier).